gkochera/osucs-sp2020-cs261-assignment3-linkedlist-unittest/README.md

 I am on unofficial and official OSU Slack.
 Reach out to me if you have comments/input/questions/etc.

-- Contributors:
-  - Ray Franklin
-  - Reid Hardin
-  - Hassan Rachid
-  - HJ (Github: positive235)
+- Contributors: Ray Franklin, Reid Hardin, Hassan Rachid, HJ